 It is actually very easy to create a second iTunes library.
 All that needs to be done is to press the Shift key (Alt on Macs) before launching iTunes.
-A small popup window will be displayed asking the user to choose or create a library.
+A small popup window will be displayed asking you to choose or create a library.

 Selecting the create a library option will create a new iTunes library that acts independently of all other iTunes libraries.
 It should also be noted that iTunes will always open the library that has been used the last time iTunes was executed.
 Switching libraries would again require pressing the Shift key during launch.